Trophy Wife (film)

-Trophy Wife is a 2014 Filipino romantic drama and thriller film directed by Andoy Ranay, starring Cristine Reyes, Derek Ramsay, Heart Evangelista, and John Estrada.
+Trophy Wife is a 2014 Filipino romantic thriller film directed by Andoy Ranay and starring Cristine Reyes, Derek Ramsay, Heart Evangelista, and John Estrada.
 The film will be distributed by Viva Films with the co-production of Multivision Pictures and was released on July 30, 2014 in theatres nationwide.

-This is the 4th Adult drama fil Viva Films produced in the 2010s after the hit movies No Other Woman (2011), A Secret Affair (2012), and When the Love is Gone (2013).

 Plot

 Chino (Derek Ramsay), a rich playboy, meets Lani (Cristine Reyes), a GI baby of a former prostitute, when he visits Angeles City for a bar hopping.
 During Chino and Lani's whirlwind romance, Chino gets into a fight with a mayor's son that leads his brother Sammy (John Estrada) to send him to America.
 Lani, with no knowledge of Chino's departure to America, follows Chino to Manila to tell him about her pregnancy.
 Upon Lani's visit, Sammy refuses Lani entry to their house.
 As Sammy leaves the house, not looking at the commotion Lani is causing outside his car, he instructs his driver to ignore Lani's pleas and carry on driving.
 The driver accidentally bumps into Lani, causing her miscarriage.

 With nothing else going on for her, Lani holds on to her American dream.
 Blessed with beauty and a whistle-bait figure, she plans to use these assets to inch her way toward advancing her social status, and subsequently, to plot vengeance against the brothers.
 Winning Ms. Body Beautiful and working as a joiner in a bar in Manila, Lani monitors the status of Chino and Sammy.
 Lani's plot begins to unravel when the American Ambassador takes her to a society ball.
 As part of the elite, Sammy also attends the ball.
 Sammy instantly notices Lani's smashing looks and gets smitten.

 Meanwhile, a homesick Chino in America finds comfort in his newfound friend, Gwen (Heart Evangelista).
 With Gwen's attributes, Chino falls for Gwen in no time.
 One night, Chino receives a phone call from Sammy asking him to come back to Manila to meet his new sister-in-law.
 Chino, together with Gwen, excitedly heads back to Manila to be introduced to the new bride.
 Chino's excitement turns into despair when he realizes that his new sister-in-law turns out to be Lani, the girl he abandoned.